 To make the mince:

-- Once the tofu has defrosted, squeeze as much excess liquid as you can out, and tear the tofu into very small, mince like pieces.
-Set aside.
+- Squeeze as much liquid as you can out of the tofu, then tear it into small mince meat like pieces.

-- While the carrot is cooking, mix together all the ingredients except for the water and tinned tomatoes.
+- While the carrot is cooking, mix together the Tamari, vinegar, sugar, tomato paste and spices.
 This makes it quick and easy to add then the time is right.

 - Once the carrots are cooked, stir in the liquid.
 It will sizzle and bubble a little.
-Once you have stirred it all to combine (the tomato paste should have assimilated into the mixture) add the tinned tomatoes.
-Stir until combined, and finally add the tofu and water.
-Stir thoroughly and cook for around 10 minutes until the tofu has taken on the colour of the sauce.
+Once you have stirred it all to combine (the tomato paste should have assimilated into the mixture) add the passata.
+Stir until combined then add the tofu and water.
+Stir thoroughly and cook for around 5 minutes until the tofu has taken on the colour of the sauce.
 Season to taste, adding generous cracked pepper.
 You could add a bit of salt or more Tamari here, if you think it needs it.
-You could also add some chilli, smoked paprika, or any other dried herbs you see fit.
-Remove from the heat.

 To finish:

-- Place the seasoned chilli oil (I used Aleppo because it’s quite mild) in the base of your baking dish, and arrange the capsicums, inside up.
+- Place the seasoned chilli oil (I used Aleppo because it’s quite mild) in the base of your baking dish, and arrange the capsicums like bowls.
 You will likely need to use two baking dishes.
 Divide the mince evenly between the capsicums, filling them up.
 You might have leftover mince, which you can stir through pasta, eat with rice, or just on it’s own.

 - Cook the capsicums for an additional 20 minutes, or until the sides are cooked but not soggy.
 You can pop the grill on the brown the cheese, if you like.
 Once done to your liking, remove from the oven, top with pesto and serve.